 Friends of the Shelter subsidizes spay/neuter costs for those in the community who would otherwise be unable to afford this important service.
 We offer services to individuals in Boone, Campbell, Gallatin, Grant, Kenton and Pendleton counties.

-Dogs can be spayed/neutered for $30, if they use a UCAN transport running from each of the six Northern Kentucky shelters.
+Dogs can be spayed/neutered for $30, if they use a UCAN transport from the following county shelters: Boone, Grant, and Pendleton.
+If you are in a different county you can arrange for transport from one of the supported shelters.
 Friends of the Shelter covers the remaining cost of the surgery.
 Rabies vaccines (required by law) can be purchased for $10, if your dog does not currently have one.

 If you cannot use the transport for any reason, you may still be eligible for a $50 voucher toward services at most Northern Kentucky veterinary clinics.
 Print the application available here, Spay Neuter Form, complete it and mail to: Friends of the Shelter, PO Box 93, Union, KY 41091-0093.
 Someone will be in touch with you to help you access low cost spay/neuter services.
-However, using the voucher at a private clinic will result in substantially higher out of pocket expenses.
+Using the voucher at a private clinic may result in higher out of pocket expenses.